carousell/ViewModelAdapter/README.md

 implementation 'com.github.carousell:viewmodeladapter:0.1'
 ```

+## Concept

+We want to make `Activity`/`Fragment` to be pure container and delegate the functionality to elements inside `RecyclerView` to fulfill clean and scaleable architecture.
+We use ViewModel as the data source of RecyclerView, and generate corresponding ViewHolder/View that will bind with the ViewModel and observe change or execute actions.

 ## Usage

-1. Create list of `ViewModel` classes extends `ItemViewModel` to represent different type of item you want to display on RecyclerView.
+1. Create list of `ViewModel` classes extends `ItemViewModel` to represent different type of item you want to display on `RecyclerView`.
-2. Create list of `ViewHolder` classes extends `ViewModelHolder` to interact with your `ItemViewModel`.
+2. Create list of `ViewHolder` classes extends `ViewModelHolder` to interact with your corresponding `ViewModel`.
-3. Create your `Adapter` extends `ViewModelAdapter` which will handle the `ViewModel` binding for you.
+3. Create adapter extends `ViewModelAdapter` which will handle the `ViewModel` binding for you.

 See `./app` module for more information.